 After the completion of the pirith nool ritual, the groom is required to present a white cloth that is about 16mm in length to his bride.
-After looking at it, the bride gives it to her mother to keep.
+After the bride is done looking at the cloth, she hands it over to her mother.
 A white cloth of this particular length is given to the bride’s mother as an expression of gratitude by the groom to his mother-in-law, for raising the bride since her birth.

 Milk and Kiribath

-As the newly married couple steps down the traditional Poruwa, the groom’s family members break a fresh coconut symbolising new beginnings.
+As the newly married couple steps down the traditional Poruwa, the groom’s family members break a fresh coconut signifying new beginnings.

-The moment the couple stepped off the elevated pavilion on to the ground amidst drummers and dancers, is the moment they have become husband and wife.
+The moment the couple stepped off the elevated pavilion on to the ground amidst drummers and dancers, is the moment they announce to the world as husband and wife.

 Also Read: Tangalle Beach

-- Groom: The Sri Lankan groom’s wedding outfit is the most unique in South East Asia.
-The look resonates with the royalty of the 19th century.
-It includes a plush velvet hat and jacket and a rich fabric of draped cloth.
-The mul anduma is made for the kings and is worn only on special occasions.
-The groom’s outfit comprises of four parts: hat, jacket, mul anduma and shoes.
+The mul and uma are made for the kings and is worn only on special occasions.
+The groom’s outfit comprises of: hat, jacket, mul and uma, and shoes.
 From head to toe, the groom’s outfit is heavily embroidered with silver and gold thread.
 The jacket and shoes match the hat.
 The groomsmen also wear similar outfits but not as grand as the groom.
 It is often referred to as Nilame costume.

-The Sri Lanka culture of wedding is an epitome of grace and heritage.
+The Sri Lankan culture of weddings is an epitome of grace and heritage.
 Every ritual beautifully signifies the beginning of a new stage in life.
 Besides witnessing the union of two souls, friends and family must look at a Sinhala-Buddhist wedding as a time to witness the traditions and rituals that have been part of the country for a long period of time.

 Found this blog useful?
 Like, comment and share!
 If in case we missed something, do let us know using the comments section below.